spsmith/Renoise-Arp-Maker/README.md

 # Installation

 Download the latest release.
-Just drag and drop the XRNX file into Renoise and the tool will be installed.
+Drag and drop the main folder into Renoise and the tool will be installed.
 For more details, see the [Renoise Tools page](https://www.renoise.com/tools).

 # Usage